-Figure 4.
-Placeholder for our flowchart for the to-be-presented Figure 4.
-This figure is from the CORE Lab (2023).

-abstract, and full-text (when appropriate) conducted by [rater initials will be added upon completion].
+Results

-Results of the measure selection
+Results of the articles selection

 After having performed an additional search for each of the XX measures of social connection found in Study 1, we identified XX articles and first removed duplicates (N = XX), after which we screened titles and abstracts for relevance using Rayyan QCRI (Ouzzani et al., 2016), leading to a further removal of XX articles.
 Then, after reading the full text articles, we removed an additional XX articles.
 Once the first authors completed the selection of the first 20%, two other authors each double-checked 10% of the procedure.
-The percentages of agreement with the first authors were XX% and .XX%.
+Agreement with the first authors as computed with Cohen’s κ were .XX and XX.
 We resolved disagreements through discussion.
 We repeated this process once (thus having double-checked 40% in total).
-In the end, XX articles provided information on at least one measurement property and were thus part of our analysis.
+In the end, XX articles investigated at least one of the measurement properties outlined in the COSMIN taxonomy of measurement properties and were thus selected.
 The selection list of the articles can be found at our OSF Page: https://osf.io/n7z4y/.
-The full selection process is described in Figure 4.
+The full selection process is described in Figure 3.